 Skip to content

-After decades of instability and political violence, the situation in Honduras is still marked by high levels of violent crime and insecurity.
-Small Arms and Light Weapons (SALW) are easily accessible to the civilian population through legal and illegal means, with weapons mostly originating from neighbouring countries in Central America and from the United States.
-Despite different amnesty initiatives launched by the Honduran government aiming at registering privately owned weapons, their uncontrolled presence throughout the territory still constitutes a major concern for the security of the country and the region.
+After decades of instability and political violence, Honduras is still marked by high levels of violent crime and insecurity.
+Small arms and light weapons are easily accessible to the civilian population, through both legal and illegal means, with weapons mostly originating from neighbouring countries in Central America and from the United States.
+Despite various amnesty initiatives launched by the Honduran government in order to register privately owned weapons, the uncontrolled presence of these weapons throughout the territory still constitutes a major threat to security in the country and the region.

-In terms of Weapons and Ammunition Management (WAM), Honduras implemented a national legal framework on the possession and use of weapons, but its WAM capacities are considered insufficient to prevent SALW proliferation.
-It is also reported that the country’s weapons and ammunition national stockpiles are particularly vulnerable, and the registration and disposal procedures lack transparency.
-At the same time, organizations such as the Program of Assistance for the Control of Arms and Munitions (PACAM) of the Organization of American States (OAS) and the HALO Trust work with the Ministry of Defence, the National Police, and the Public Ministry to establish and oversee weapons and ammunition destruction and develop stockpile management capacities.
+In terms of weapons and ammunition management, Honduras has implemented a national legal framework on the possession and use of weapons, but its weapons and ammunition management capacities are considered insufficient to prevent the proliferation of small arms and light weapons.
+The country’s weapons and ammunition national stockpiles are reportedly particularly vulnerable, and registration and disposal procedures lack transparency.
+At the same time, organisations such as the Program of Assistance for the Control of Arms and Munitions (PACAM) of the Organization of American States (OAS) and the HALO Trust are working with the Ministry of Defence, the National Police, and the Public Ministry to establish and oversee weapons and ammunition destruction and develop stockpile management capacities.

 Launch the country dashboard